JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 - [`IterativeLeastSquaresSolver`](@ref);
 - [`DirectLinearSolver`](@ref).

-Keyword arguments can be passed to the constructors of `IterativeLinearSolver` and `IterativeLeastSquaresSolver`, they will be forwarded to the `KrylovKit.linsolve` and `KrylovKit.lssolve` functions, respectively.
+Keyword arguments can be passed to the constructors of `IterativeLinearSolver` and `IterativeLeastSquaresSolver`, they will be forwarded to the solver that is currently being used.

+!!! warning
+    The specific choice of solver is not part of the public API, and may thus change without a breaking release.
+If you rely on keyword arguments, please freeze the exact version of ImplicitDifferentiation in your `Project.toml`.

 Note that for the `DirectLinearSolver`, you must switch to a [`MatrixRepresentation`](@ref) using the `representation` argument : `ImplicitFunction(forward, conditions; linear_solver = DirectLinearSolver(), representation = MatrixRepresentation())`.